-- > Support victims of discrimination and halt a discriminatory practice as soon as it is identified. - ➤ Investigate any complaints or suspicions of discriminatory practices speedily and in accordance with our Compliments & Complaints, Grievance and Disciplinary policies. - > Support individuals to identify and overcome their prejudices - > Support individuals to develop a personal value and belief system that will equip them to value the beliefs and culture of others. - Support people who use our services and staff to ask and research the support need of others, to find out and not assume, so all decisions and planning is based on fact and not assumptions. - Diversity and Equality training to support everyone within the organization to consider how they, as individuals need to behave in order to achieve equality, it is not about treating everyone the same, but recognizing and respecting differences and treating each other with respect and dignity.
+- > Support victims of discrimination and halt a discriminatory practice as soon as it is identified. - > Investigate any complaints or suspicions of discriminatory practices speedily and in accordance with our Compliments & Complaints, Grievance and Disciplinary policies. - > Support individuals to identify and overcome their prejudices including challenging them appropriately about their views and educating on how MFT respects and values diversity within the organisation. - > Support individuals to develop a personal value and belief system that will equip them to value the beliefs and culture of others. - > Support people who use our services and staff to ask and research the support need of others, to find out and not assume, so all decisions and planning is based on fact and not assumptions. - ➤ Diversity and Equality training to support everyone within the organisation to consider how they, as individuals need to behave in order to achieve equality, it is not about treating everyone the same, but recognising and respecting differences and treating each other with respect and dignity.